 Keywords for this answer: red pigments, protect, freezing temperatures

-The statement suggests that red pigment actually increases leaf’s tolerance to freezing, not protect the leaf from freezing temperature.
+The statement suggests that red pigment actually increases the leaf’s tolerance to freezing, not protecting the leaf from freezing temperature.

 So, the answer is: FALSE

 Question 24: The ‘light screen’ hypothesis would initially seem to contradict what is known about chlorophyll.

 Keywords for this answer: light screen hypothesis, seem to contradict, about chlorophyll

 In paragraph F, the author mentions in lines 1-3, “Perhaps the most plausible suggestion as to why leaves would go to the trouble of making anthocyanins when they’re busy packing up for the winter is the theory known as the ‘light screen’ hypothesis.
 It sounds paradoxical, … …”

 Question 25: Leaves which turn colours other than red are more likely to be damaged by sunlight.